 - Violence prevention.
 Working with the dogs provides a hands-on lesson in gentle leadership and addressing challenges with empathy and compassion.
 Research documents the benefits of using animals in treating victims and violence prevention.

 - Pet-related job skills.
 Youth in PREP gain a certification and the skills for employment at dog walking services, shelters and other pet-related businesses.
 We offer post-release support to connect graduates with job leads once they are back in the community.
-Our graduates that have secured post-release jobs as vet techs, as well as in pet stores and shelters.

 - Job readiness skills.
 The curriculum also includes interview training and job searches with applications for any job track.